Brighton & Hove’s LGBT choirs and musicians are once again joining forces to put on their annual World Aids Day fundraising concert.

 Actually Gay Men’s Chorus

-Set up in 2005 as the ‘Brighton & Hove (actually) Gay Men’s Chorus with the specific aim of providing a place where gay men could socialise, have fun, develop their vocal skills in a unique environment, and perform to the public while raising money for charity.
+Set up in 2005 as the Brighton & Hove (actually) Gay Men’s Chorus with the specific aim of providing a place where gay men could socialise, have fun, develop their vocal skills in a unique environment, and perform to the public while raising money for charity.

 Brighton Gay Men’s Chorus

-First established in 2005, BrightonGMC now has around 90 members and stages at least three main shows a year, usually during the Fringe Festival, Brighton Pride and at Christmas.
-The Chorus is proud to once again be producing this year’s World Aids Day Concert.
+BrightonGMC was established in 2005 and now has around 150 members.
+They stage at least three main shows a year, usually during the Fringe Festival, Brighton Pride and at Christmas.
+The Chorus is proud to once again to be producing this year’s World Aids Day Concert.

 The Rainbow Chorus